4.10.9 Workpaper System and Case File Assembly

 5. Potential use in a subsequent audit.

-6. Potential reviews performed by managers, Technical Services, Appeals, the Taxpayer Advocate Service (TAS), Interest Abatement Coordinator, TIGTA, Government Accounting Office (GAO), etc.
+6. Potential reviews performed by managers, Technical Services, Appeals, Taxpayer Advocate Service (TAS), Interest Abatement Coordinator, TIGTA, Government Accounting Office (GAO), etc.

 7. Facilitate closing by Centralized Case Processing (CCP).

-6. Workpapers should be assembled in uniform size.
+5. If a physical (i.e., paper) administrative case file is needed in addition to the electronic case file, the workpapers should be assembled in uniform size.
 If odd sized paper or documents are included, they should be folded to the appropriate size.
 Adding machine tapes or other small size documents should be attached to uniform-sized sheets of paper.

 Workpapers: Headers and Footers